Satya-Koushik/AWS-Project-1/README.md

 # AWS-Project-1
-Deployed a Multi-tier website using EC2
+Deployed a Multi-Tier Website Using AWS EC2.